zxkevinxz/ai-hero/courses/08-first-cohort-course/04-day-3/02-choose-success-criteria/article.md

 id: lesson-rludz
 ---

-We've now got Evalite set up so that it can run evals for us.
-But what evals should we run?

-To know what evals we need to run, we need to understand what we are evaluating for.
-What does success look like in our application?

-## How do you create success criteria?

-The best place to start is to imagine your ideal user.
-What do they want when they use your app?

-In the case of a DeepSearch app, they are looking for an answer to their question.
-They need that answer to be:

-- Factual - a correct answer to their question
-- Relevant - the app should not veer off and answer some different question
-- Sourced - the app should use sources in its answer, and provide those sources to the user
-- Up to date - the app should use the most recent information available
-- Fast (ish) - the app should return an answer in a reasonable time frame

-Each of these metrics will form the basis of how well we think our application is doing.

-Crucially, instead of a pass/fail grade, good success criteria score these metrics on how often they are met.
-We can then aim to improve the application over time.

-### Business metrics

-Separately from our evals, we also need to keep an eye on metrics relevant for our business.

-- Cost per query: the amount we pay for each query
-- Cost per user: the amount each user costs us per month
-- Conversion rate: the percentage of users who convert to paying customers

-We can't evaluate these in our evals, but we should bear them in mind for our success criteria.

-### Error metrics

-## What constitutes a 'good' score?

-It's one thing to define your success metrics.
-It's another to say whether you've passed or failed them.
-At a simple level, you want to see the numbers go up over time.
-But it can be tempting to pick a number ahead of time to aim for - like 'factual accuracy' of 90%.

-Indeed, there are certain situations where you will _need_ to pick a number.
-If you're running an agency and bidding for a project, metrics like 'factual accuracy' will be as important as 'uptime'.

-### Establish a Baseline

-In situations where you need to pick a number, establishing a baseline is very useful.
-For a DeepSearch application like ours, try testing similar implementations.
-Track how often they get the answer right, and use that as your baseline.

-In the real world, the baseline might be human performance.
-Let's say you're building an internal HR chatbot.
-You could track how long it takes for users to answer a question, and how often they get the right information, and use that as your baseline.

-Instead of promising numbers, "beating the baseline" is a much more useful framing for success criteria.
-This lets you promise an improvement to the company, and then track that over time.

-## Success criteria impacts your system design

-I've described elsewhere the [staircase of complexity](https://www.aihero.dev/how-to-improve-your-llm-powered-app).
-It's a staircase you descend as you add more complexity to your application.

-At the bottom of the staircase are extremely complex, extremely costly techniques like fine-tuning.
-At the top are simpler techniques, like zero-shot prompting or adjusting temperature.

-How you define your success criteria will tell you how far you need to go down that staircase.
-For example, if the domain you're in demands high factuality, you'll need to go pretty deep.
-But if your application only writes tweets or summarizes content, you can get away with a simpler approach.
+We've now got two very important things set up for our LLM-powered app.
+We have observability through Langfuse, which gives us production data.
+And we have Evalite set up to run evals.
+But a crucial question remains: what does a good app look like?
+What metrics can we use to assess the quality of our application?

+## Defining Success Criteria

+Many of these metrics will be familiar from other applications:

+- Conversion rates from free to paid users
+- Error rates in user sessions
+- Query response times
+- Total LLM costs (tracked through Langfuse)

+But our app is different.
+It has a probabilistic element at its core that we need to carefully monitor.
+The key question is: how do we assess the quality of our answers?
+And more importantly, how do we turn that assessment into trackable metrics that we can measure over time?

+## Core Metrics for DeepSearch

+For our DeepSearch application, we need to nail down several key metrics:

+- **Factual**: The answer must be correct
+- **Relevant**: The app should stay focused on the user's question
+- **Sourced**: Answers should include and cite their sources
+- **Up to date**: The app should use the most recent information
+- **Fast (ish)**: Response times should be reasonable (with some built-in latency expectations)

+These metrics will form the foundation of our evals, ensuring they closely match our production application's quality.

+## Business and Error Metrics

+Beyond our core evals, we need to track business-critical metrics:

+- Cost per query
+- Cost per user
+- Conversion rates

+While these can't be evaluated directly in our evals, they're crucial for overall success criteria.

+## Setting Goals vs. Tracking Progress

+There's an important distinction between choosing metrics and setting goals for those metrics.
+In many contexts, you won't need to set specific goals at all.

+For example:

+- **Startups**: Focus on proving improvement over time, using metrics to drive development and secure funding
+- **Agencies**: Need concrete success criteria and goals for contract bidding

+### Establishing Baselines

+When you do need specific numbers, establishing a baseline is crucial.
+For a DeepSearch app, you might:

+- Test similar implementations
+- Compare against human performance
+- Track historical performance

+Instead of promising specific numbers, "beating the baseline" is often a more useful framing.
+This lets you promise improvement and track progress over time.

+## Impact on System Design

+Your success criteria will directly impact your system design.
+I've described this elsewhere as the [staircase of complexity](https://www.aihero.dev/how-to-improve-your-llm-powered-app).

+The staircase ranges from:

+- Simple techniques at the top (zero-shot prompting, temperature adjustments)
+- Complex, costly techniques at the bottom (fine-tuning)

+Your success criteria determine how far down this staircase you need to go.
+For instance:

+- High factuality requirements → deeper down the staircase
+- Simple tasks (tweets, summaries) → simpler approaches suffice

+## Creating a Culture of Improvement

+For these criteria to be useful, they need to be actionable and extremely visible in the organization.
+A prominent AI startup implements this by:

+- Rolling up metrics every few hours
+- Sending updates to Slack
+- Treating metric degradations as incidents
+- Using success criteria as a driving force for development

+For our purposes, we'll use these criteria to design our evals, ensuring we can track and improve our application's performance over time.